 What Are Project Manager Career Paths?

-There are a number of different jobs that Project Managers could pursue after gaining some work experience.
+There are a number of different jobs along a Project Manager career path that PMs could pursue after gaining some work experience.
 These jobs include Chief Operating Officer (COO) and other senior management roles that have different titles depending on the company and the industry.

 Senior Project Manager roles go by different names in different companies and industries.
 As an example, in a vendor environment, software vendors typically use titles such as Business Development Director, Senior Managing Consultant, and Senior Project Manager.